What parents need to know

 City Trial, a game where you walk through a city in 3D for 5 minutes in search of upgrades for your vehicle.
 At the end of the time, players compete in an additional event for 30 seconds to 1 minute using their upgraded vehicles.
 The winner of this event wins the game.

-Top Ride, top-down races.
+Top Ride, top-down races with 4 players.

 Road Trip, an adventure mode that allows you to improve your character on many levels inspired by the above modes.